Yashika Aannand: MeToo allegations

 In 2018, Yashika identified herself as a victim during the MeToo movement in India, where she alleged that a director had tried to abuse her by asking for sexual favors in order to gain a part in his film.
 She refused, and accused the director of harassing her.

 Personal life

+2021 Car accident

 On 24 July 2021, Yashika was involved in a car crash in Mahabalipuram near Chennai and was critically injured during the crash.
-She was traveling with friends when their car rammed into a divider and fell in the nearby pit.
-News reports state that one of her friends died on the spot.
-Onlookers reportedly said that the actor's SUV was speeding and lost control, thus causing the crash.

-Yashika has regularly raised awareness for female empowerment in society.
+She was driving a speeding SUV with three friends when she lost control.
+The car hit a divider and overturned, causing the immediate death of her best friend, Vallichetti Bhavani.
+Yashika and two other men were badly hurt, with Yashika suffering multiple bone fractures that kept her bedridden for months.

+The police filed a case against her for rash driving and causing death by negligence and also confiscated her driving license.
+In early 2023, she faced multiple court hearings.
+A non-bailable arrest warrant was issued by a Chengalpattu court in March 2023 after she failed to appear.
+The warrant was later recalled when she appeared in person to explain her absence.